accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/10.12/annexe.md

 The exception to this criterion is content for which the user has no possibility of personalisation:

-- Subtitles directly integrated into a video;
+- Subtitles or captions directly integrated into a video;
 - Image of text;
 - Text within a `<canvas>` tag.